fewlines-education/dev-bootcamp-exercises/03_backend_development/02_typescript_oop/01_orange_tree_part_one/README.md

 ## Overview

-Here is a basic overview of what we want to do with our orange tree at the **end of the day**.
+Here is a basic overview of what we want to do with our orange tree at the **end of the day**, not just for the part I.

 It must: